For More Information About ICPE-Monroe County

 2021-22 $241,371,212

-And it’s true.
-The population that uses vouchers has become more White, more suburban, and more middle class.
+But one thing that still holds: The population that uses vouchers has become more white, more suburban, and more middle class since its inception (Indiana vouchers were created in 2011 on the premise that they would save low-income kids from failing schools).
 Below is a sample of some numbers from the IDOE Choice Scholarship annual reports.

 More suburban.